Presentation

 Complete MuscleLab 6000 integrated system for biomechanical analysis (electromyographic, dynamometric, electrogoniometric and photogrammetric analysis):

-El Laboratory of technological innovation, strength and functional assessment (LabIT) is a multidisciplinary facility led by different professionals and researchers, mainly in the area of sports sciences, who have tackled the study of human movement With current and innovative machinery and material, which allows a rigorous analysis and quality adjusted to the needs of the current market immersed in the technological industrial revolution 4.0.
+El Laboratory of technological innovation, strength and functional assessment (LabIT) is a multidisciplinary facility led by different professionals and researchers, mainly from the area of sports sciences, who have addressed the study of human movement.
+With current and innovative machinery and material, which allows a rigorous and quality analysis adjusted to the needs of the current market immersed in the technological industrial revolution 4.0.

 The TecnoCampus is committed to the creation of a new state-of-the-art reference laboratory in sports sciences, which is complemented by the one that already existed (LARS) equipped with the latest technologies for the study of human movement and of the physical performance that will allow access to these facilities not only in the university community of the TecnoCampus, but also in the business, social and sports fabric of the territory.